 and the original is good!”
 Well, first, if that were the case, the

-let's use a color pipette, which won’t be influenced by the monitor
+let's use a colour pipette, which won’t be influenced by the monitor

 quality.
 One among others is Color Cop.
 You will